corinthiablack/ScriptingProject/README.md

 module load mafft/7.305
 ```

-Align the files using the MAFFT automatic settings
+Align the file using the MAFFT auto settings

 Load unedited sequence fasta file and create new aligned output fasta file